-A fake Fabergé egg and a fellow agent's death leads James Bond to uncovering an international jewel smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on NATO forces.
+A fake Fabergé egg and a fellow agent's death lead James Bond to uncover an international jewel-smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on N.A.T.O. forces.

 James Bond is back.
 An oil tycoon is murdered in MI6 and Bond is sent to protect his daughter.
 Renard, who has a bullet lodged in his brain from a previous agent, is secretly planning the destruction of a pipeline.
 Bond gains a hand from a research scientist, Dr. Christmas Jones who witnesses the action which happens when Bond meets up with Renard, but Bond becomes suspicious about Elektra King, especially when Bond's boss, M goes missing.
 Bond must work quickly to prevent Renard from destroying Europe.
 Written by

 52 of 74 people found this review helpful.

 Was this review helpful to you?